PR-Pilot-AI/pr-pilot/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-People *love* thorough bug reports.
-I'm not even kidding.

-## Use a Consistent Coding Style
-* 2 spaces for indentation rather than tabs
-* You can try running `python -m black your_file.py` for auto-formatting

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its GPL-3 License.